-If talk of the pH scale brings you out in a rash or leaves you with nightmares from your tenth grade Chemistry class, just imagine what it does to your stone.
+If talk of the pH scale brings you out in a rash or leaves you with nightmares from your eighth grade Chemistry class, just imagine what it does to your stone.

 Natural stone, like your skin, is porous, needs to breath, and dislikes anything that isn’t pH neutral (pH5.5).

 It is common to see dusty white marks appear on stone that are impossible to wipe off.
 These burns, otherwise known as etching are the result of a chemical reaction between a source of acid and the calcium carbonate found in the stone.
 The source of the acid could be Red Wine (pH 3-4), Vinegar (pH 2-3), Lemon Juice (pH 2) or an Anti Cal product which could be as low as pH1.